ploetz-zeller/symbio-documentation/docs/power-users/PowerBI with ODS2.0/Power BI Example.md

 ## Load Data
 At first load data to a blank file.
 1. Open Power BI Desktop.
-(The web application is not able to import data from a SQL Server.)
+(The web application is not able to import data from an SQL Server.)
 2. Select *Import data from SQL Server* to add data to your report.

 ![Data Source](media/Picture1.png)

-Enter the Server name and the name of the Database.
+Enter the Server name and the name of the database.
 You can find this information in the email with your access data.
 At next select *DirectQuery* and click *OK*.
 > **Connection Mode**
-> *DirectQuery*: Creates a direct connection to the data base.
+> *DirectQuery*: Creates a direct connection to the database.
 The data is always up to date because it comes directly from the source and is not a copy.
 If the data in the original source is changing also the used data is changing.
 > *Import*: Stores the data from the source to the Power BI file.
 The used data gets old because it's only a copy of the original data.
 This mode can be faster in performance, but is not recommended to be used for a report, also caused by the huge file size.

 ![Connect to SQL Server database](media/Picture2.png)

 3. In the Navigator select all the tables you need to create your report and click on *Load*.
 Only select the needed tables to keep your file clear.
-If you put the name of the schema (for example *processes.*) into the search bar, only the tables of the regarding models are suggested.
-(Your access data send in the email contains the name of the SQL Schema.)
-There is the option to just check the main table (here: *DWH__Demo_released_processes.fact_Processes*) of a model and auto-select all related tables of this model by using the *Select Related Tables*-Button.
+If you put the name of the schema (for example *processes*) into the search bar, only the tables of the regarding models are suggested.
+(Your access data are sent in the email containing the name of the SQL Schema.)
+There is an option to check just the main table (here: *DWH__Demo_released_processes.fact_Processes*) of a model and auto-select all related tables of this model by using the *Select Related Tables*-Button.

 ![Search for SQL Schema in Navigator](media/Picture3.png)

-If the connection is created, you find all loaded tables in the section ```Fields``` on the right:
+If the connection is created, you will find all loaded tables in the section ```Fields``` on the right panel:

 ![Tables in Field Section](media/Picture4.png)